estuary/docs/overview-intro.rst

 **Collections are optimized for stream processing**.

-   Collections ingest records with low latency, even when scaling to massive record volumes (millions of QPS).
+   Ingest records with low latency, even when scaling to massive record volumes (millions of QPS).
 The current readers of a collection are notified of new records within milliseconds.

 **Collections are also Data Lakes**.

    Collections organize, index, and store records within a hierarchy of files implemented atop cloud storage.
 Data rests exclusively within buckets you own.

-   Files themselves hold record content (eg, JSON lines) with no special formatting, and can be directly read using preferred tools and work flows -- including Map/Reduce, Spark, Snowflake, and BigQuery.
+   Files hold record content (eg, JSON lines) with no special formatting, and can be directly processed using preferred tools and work flows.

 **Collections are a long-term source of truth**.